-As professional entertainers we see all kinds of parties in Melbourne.
+As professional musicians we see all kinds of parties in Melbourne.
 There are good reasons why some parties just, well, go off.
 And here they are.

 Sounds like a problem, doesn’t it?
 It’s not.
 Before you book that hall that holds 1000 people consider what kind of atmosphere you will have when it is three quarters empty.
 Most people are shy.
 Being in a crowd makes them feel less self-conscious, and they are more likely to let their hair down.